 X-ray Pinhole Camera

-In the storage ring, the beam size is so small that imaging, as in the Booster SRM, using visible light is diffraction limited and another set-up must be used: the pinhole camera.
+In the Storage Ring, the beam size is so small that imaging using visible light (as in the Booster) is diffraction limited and another set-up must be used: the x-ray pinhole camera.
 In this well-known system, light from a scene passes through a small aperture (pinhole) and projects an inverted picture of the scene in the image plane of the system.
-At ALBA, this pinhole selects the hard X-ray part (around 45 keV) of the synchrotron radiation in order to obtain an image of the electron beam and measure its beam size, from where the beam emittance is inferred.
-The image is an example of the electron beam obtained using the X-ray pinhole camera.
-By subjecting the image to analysis, the beam size and beam emittance are obtained.

 Other Diagnostics Components